cbevins/fire-behavior-simulator/docs/01_Summary.md

 BehavePlus is available only on Windows-based operating systems.
 Written in C++, the program has evolved steadily and somewhat organically since the 1990's as new models and capabilities were incorporated.
 The most recent release is Version 6 Beta (March 2018).
 Throughout this period, the original basic architecture of the program has remained unchanged.

 The *fire-behavior-simulator* package is a totally re-engineered implementation of the core BehavePlus models and equations.
-Its computational engine ensures optimal performance and the flexibility required for developing fire behavior applications in Javascript for use in web browsers and/or Node.js runtime applications.
+Its computational engine employs a directed acyclical graph (DAG) to ensure optimal performance and the flexibility required for developing fire behavior applications in Javascript for use in web browsers and/or Node.js runtime applications.

 For more information, read the [Capabilities](./docs/03_Capabilities.md) section.